-I. God’s wrath against us due to our sinfulness (7 & 8)
+I. God’s wrath against us is due to our sinfulness.
+(7 & 8)

 II.
-The resulting brevity and bitterness of our lives (9 & 10)
+This results in the brevity and bitterness of our lives.
+(9 & 10)

 The more we understand God’s wrath and how our sin offends his holiness, the more likely we are to worship him appropriately.